meenakshi-s2201/Raw-Packet-Sniffer/README.md

 ## ⚙️ Requirements
     - Python 3.x
-    - Root/Admin privileges (for raw socket access)
+    - Root privileges (for raw socket access)
     - Linux-based OS (uses AF_PACKET which is specific to Linux)

 ## ✨ Features